 Are you applying to nursing school?
-Would you like to be a teacher, drive a school bus, or be a school crossing guard?
+Would you like to be a teacher?
+Drive a school bus?
+Be a school crossing guard?
 Are you seeking a New Jersey firearms identification card?
 Perhaps you want to adopt a child or be a foster parent, or coach a Little League® baseball team.
 Maybe you're looking for a job in securities, or at Home Depot.
 Maybe you're just looking for a job, period.
 Any job.
 Were you ever charged with shoplifting?
-Or busted on account of some weed?
+Or busted over a little weed?
 Are any felony convictions, or even just arrests, on your record?

 Why Have Your NJ Record Expunged?